 The operation of the continuity of ownership test is modified by Subdivision 707-B of ITAA 1997.
 Firstly, the loss year is modified so that it starts from when the loss was transferred to the head company.
-Secondly, in determining whether a head company can use a loss transferred to it from a company as a result of passing the continuity of ownership and control tests, changes in ownership of a loss company prior to it joining the consolidated group are recognised.
+Secondly, in determining whether a head company can use a loss transferred to it from a passing the continuity of ownership and control tests, changes in ownership of a loss company prior to it joining the consolidated group are recognised.
 Refer to section 707-210 of ITAA 1997.